 During severe weather, you may have to hold the line for an operator.
 If you cannot get through first time, please keep trying.
 Incidents will be dealt with in priority order and will only be remedied when the situation becomes safe enough for engineers to attend to.

-Minor issues and defects
+Reporting minor issues and defects